Making the Most of Your CPAP Machine Comfort Settings

 Pressurized air may be easier for some to inhale than to exhale (or vice versa).
 These settings reflect options for adjusting pressures to make them more comfortable.
 It’s not the same as changing your pressures (often this can only be done by a sleep specialist).

-But Flex (varieties include A-Flex, Bi-Flex, or C-Flex) and EPR (expiratory pressure relief) describe built-in comfort settings that can alleviate feelings of breathlessness for some using PAP.
+But Flex (varieties include A-Flex, Bi-Flex, or C-Flex) and EPR (expiratory pressure relief) are types of built-in comfort settings that can alleviate feelings of breathlessness for some using PAP.

 If you’re unsure if you have a good, low-leak mask fit, you can use this setting.
 It helps you test your mask seal.
 Put your mask on, lie down, and activate the mask fit option.
 It will start delivering pressurized air, giving you some indication of leak values.